Last updated on January 18th, 2019.

 A couple of caveats:

-As far as vehicle boosters go, the Drive 4G-X is the gold-standard.
-One important note though: you’ll see best performance when the Drive 4G-X’s in-vehicle antenna is directly next to your phone.
-So while the unit is technical “wireless” – you’ll want to basically keep the in-vehicle antenna very near your phone.
+As far as vehicle boosters go, the Drive Reach is the gold-standard.
+One important note though: you’ll see best performance when the Drive Reach’s in-vehicle antenna is directly next to your phone.
+So while the unit is technically “wireless” – you’ll still want to keep the in-vehicle antenna very near your phone.

-While the Drive 4G-X is by far the best-performing Verizon vehicle booster, it’s not cheap.
+While the Drive Reach is by far the best-performing Verizon vehicle booster, it’s not cheap.
 If budget is a concern, we recommend the weBoost Drive Sleek.

 The Drive Sleek is a “cradle booster” – a unique format that’s patented by weBoost.
 The cradle expands vertically, making it compatible with any-sized device, and the device also offers a charging output for your device.
 The cradle can be mounted on your vehicle’s dash, or can also easily be detached so you can hold and use your device.